-In this post, I am going to share some of the parallels between the Jewish feast called Shavuot and the Christian Sunday of Pentecost, because they are beautiful and meaningful, historically and theologically linked.
+In this post, I am going to share some of the parallels between the Old Testament feast called Shavuot and the Christian Sunday of Pentecost, because they are beautiful and meaningful, historically and theologically linked.
 To help make these easier to read and comprehend, I'll use a compare-and-contrast format, with bullet points and different-colored fonts.

 - Shavuot falls 50 days to the day after the Passover Feast of Firstfruits, the Sunday Jesus arose from the dead.
 The Hebrew word Shavuot means "weeks", and this celebration is often called Feast of Weeks.
 (See Exodus 19:18-20, Leviticus 23:15-16 and Exodus 24:3-11.)
-In 2018, Shavuot begins at dusk on May 19 and ends at dusk on May 21.

 - Pentecost is a Greek word (pentekostos) which means "fiftieth day".
 Christians celebrate Pentecost on the 7th Sunday after Easter.
 Pentecost occurred when the disciples were together, celebrating Shavuot.
 (See Acts 2:1-4.) .